TacticalHacker/PythonWebScraping/README.md

 **Installing Python Module in Linux**

  > pip install <module_name>

+To learn webscraping and write a simple web scraping code, watch video [Introduction to Web Scraping (with Python and Beautiful Soup)]() on YouTube.

 Also **SUBSCRIBE** to our YouTube channel [TACTICAL HACKER](https://www.youtube.com/channel/UCbhGxvpuObxw5vZsvbKa1Cg) to get more videos on **Programming**, **Animations**, **Softwares** and other **Computer Science related topics**.